asta7a/econmacropaper2/README.md

 1. AD — downward-sloping curve
 2. SRAS₁ — upward-sloping curve
 3. LRAS₁ — vertical line at initial full-employment output Y_fe1
-4. LRAS₂ — vertical line to the RIGHT of LRAS₁, representing increased productive capacity after supply-side improvements
+4. LRAS₂ — vertical line to the RIGHT of LRAS₁
-5. SRAS₂ — upward-sloping curve shifted to the right of SRAS₁, reflecting improved productivity and lower unit costs
+5. SRAS₂ — upward-sloping curve shifted to the right of SRAS₁

 Initial equilibrium: Where AD meets SRAS₁ and LRAS₁ — label point A. Draw dotted lines to P₁ and Y_fe1.

-Shift: LRAS shifts right from LRAS₁ to LRAS₂, and SRAS shifts right from SRAS₁ to SRAS₂, as a result of tax incentives for investment, infrastructure spending, or education improvements.
+Shift: LRAS shifts right from LRAS₁ to LRAS₂ and SRAS shifts right from SRAS₁ to SRAS₂, due to improved productivity and lower unit costs.

 New equilibrium: Where AD meets SRAS₂ — label point B. Draw dotted lines to P₂ and Y_fe2.
-P₂ should be below P₁; Y_fe2 should be to the right of Y_fe1.
+P₂ should be below P₁; Y_fe2 to the right of Y_fe1.

-Annotations: Draw a rightward arrow between LRAS₁ and LRAS₂ labelled "Supply-side fiscal policy".
-Note that output rises from Y_fe1 to Y_fe2 and the price level falls from P₁ to P₂ — showing non-inflationary growth.
-Label the distance Y_fe1 to Y_fe2 as "increased productive capacity / reduced structural unemployment".
+Annotations: Label the rightward arrow between LRAS₁ and LRAS₂ "Supply-side fiscal policy".
+Label the distance Y_fe1 to Y_fe2 "increased productive capacity / reduced structural unemployment".
+Note P₂ < P₁ — non-inflationary growth.
 ---

-As the diagram above illustrates, supply-side fiscal policy produces a qualitatively different outcome from demand-side expansion: the rightward shifts of both SRAS and LRAS move the economy from point A to point B, raising full-employment output from Y_fe1 to Y_fe2 while simultaneously reducing the price level from P₁ to P₂.
-This non-inflationary growth is the key advantage of the supply-side approach — it does not generate the inflation-unemployment trade-off associated with AD expansion that the earlier diagram showed.
-The UK's historically poor productivity performance — averaging just 0.3% annual growth since 2008, compared with approximately 2% before the financial crisis — illustrates how much scope there is for supply-side improvement, and how consequential successful supply-side fiscal policy could be for long-run living standards.
-Yet the critical limitation of supply-side fiscal policy is its timescale: investment in education, infrastructure, and skills training takes years or decades to feed through into measurable productivity gains.
-A student starting a T-level qualification in 2026 will not improve the economy's productive capacity until the 2030s.
-This makes supply-side policy unsuitable as a response to immediate cyclical downturns or short-run inflationary shocks, such as the renewed CPI pressure of 3.3% in March 2026 driven by the Iran conflict's impact on oil prices — a situation that requires short-run demand management, not long-run structural reform.
+As the diagram above shows, supply-side fiscal policy shifts both SRAS and LRAS rightward, moving the economy from point A to point B — raising full-employment output from Y_fe1 to Y_fe2 while the price level falls from P₁ to P₂.
+This non-inflationary outcome is the key advantage over demand-side expansion shown in the earlier diagram, where closing the output gap came at the cost of higher prices.
+The UK's productivity puzzle — where average productivity growth has been just 0.3% per year since 2008, against around 2% before the financial crisis — shows exactly how much room there is for supply-side improvement.
+The critical limitation, however, is time: spending on education or infrastructure in 2026 will not meaningfully raise productive capacity for years, making supply-side policy poorly suited to addressing short-run problems.
+The renewed inflationary pressure from the Iran conflict — with CPI rising to 3.3% in March 2026 as Brent crude surged from $70 to $85 per barrel — is not something supply-side fiscal reform can solve in the near term.

-On balance, fiscal policy is a powerful but imperfect instrument, and its effectiveness is contingent above all on the nature of the macroeconomic problem being addressed.
-For closing cyclical output gaps and supporting demand during recessions, expansionary fiscal policy is effective and arguably necessary — particularly when monetary policy is constrained or ineffective, as in a liquidity trap.
-However, with UK public debt at 93.8% of GDP and debt interest at £110bn per year, the fiscal space for expansionary demand management is genuinely limited, and the risk of crowding out reduces its net effectiveness.
-For reducing structural unemployment and raising long-run growth, supply-side fiscal measures are more appropriate but operate too slowly to address immediate crises.
-Monetary policy — through the Bank Rate, currently at 3.75% after cuts from the 5.25% peak — is likely to be the more nimble and effective tool for stabilising inflation and demand in the short run, precisely because it can be adjusted quickly and operates with clear institutional independence through the MPC.
-The most credible conclusion is therefore that fiscal policy is not the most effective single instrument across all objectives, but it remains indispensable as part of a coordinated policy mix — particularly for addressing structural unemployment and investing in productive capacity — with monetary policy better suited to short-run demand stabilisation and inflation control.
+On balance, fiscal policy is a powerful but context-dependent tool.
+The most important factor determining its effectiveness is the nature of the economic problem: for closing a cyclical output gap during a recession, expansionary fiscal policy works — but with UK debt at 93.8% of GDP and debt interest at £110bn per year, the fiscal space to do so is genuinely tight.
+For structural unemployment and long-run growth, supply-side fiscal measures are more appropriate but too slow for immediate crises.
+Monetary policy — Bank Rate at 3.75% after 1.5 percentage points of cuts since August 2024 — is better placed for short-run stabilisation given its speed and operational independence through the MPC.
+Fiscal policy is therefore not the single most effective instrument across all objectives, but remains indispensable alongside monetary policy — particularly for the supply-side reforms the UK's persistent productivity weakness demands.

 --- END MODEL ANSWER ---